xadhoom/mod_bcg729/README.md

 the Makefile will try to checkout bcg729 sources and build them.

-Edit Makefile and edit FS_INCLUDES, FS_MODULES vars to point where your FreeSWICTH includes are and where you want to install the module.
+Edit Makefile and edit FS_INCLUDES, FS_MODULES vars to point where your FreeSWITCH includes are and where you want to install the module.

 After, just type make and, if build completes without errors, make install .

 Edit autoload_configs/modules.conf.xml , comment out mod_g729 and add mod_bcg729 .
-Now restart your FreeSWICTH and you're done.
+Now restart your FreeSWITCH and you're done.